shubham-phape/Graph-Processing-using-Map-Reduce/README.md

 # Graph-Processing-using-Map-Reduce
-Detecting Graph Connectedness using Scala
+Detecting Graph Connectedness using Map Reduce in Java and on Scala aswell

 • Developed a Map-Reduce algorithm to find the graph connectedness of any undirected graphs to be used with SDSC Comet supercomputer cluster.